 In early March, Dr. Hirshman announced in a statement to the university community that he will leave SDSU on June 30 to take over as president of Stevenson University in Maryland.

 Leadership Starts Here

-Dr. Hirshman has a strong interdisciplinary background, having earned his undergraduate degree summa cum laude in economics and mathematics from Yale and his master's degree and Ph.D. in cognitive psychology from UCLA.
-His research and teaching focus on the psychopharmacology of human cognition, exploring cognitive and quantitative models of memory, attention and visual perception, and the influence of individual drugs on specific cognitive processes.
-His interdisciplinary work involves collaboration among psychologists, medical doctors, and statisticians.
-A fellow of the American Psychological Association, Dr. Hirshman has served as associate editor of the Journal of Experimental Psychology: Learning, Memory & Cognition (2000-2006) and Psychonomic Bulletin & Review (1998-2000).
+Dr. Hirshman earned his bachelor's degree summa cum laude in economics and mathematics from Yale and his master's degree and Ph.D. in cognitive psychology from UCLA.
+He is a fellow of the American Psychological Association.
+His research and teaching focus on the psychopharmacology of human cognition, using an interdisciplinary approach that involves collaboration among psychologists, medical doctors and statisticians.
+Dr. Hirshman has served as associate editor of the Journal of Experimental Psychology: Learning, Memory & Cognition and Psychonomic Bulletin & Review.

 Dr. Hirshman is married to Jeri Hirshman.
-The Hirshmans’ daughter, Wendy, was an honors student at Muhlenberg College in Pennsylvania and graduated in May.
-Their son, Nathan, is an honors student at the University of Virginia.
+Their daughter, Wendy, graduated from Muhlenberg College and works for George Mason Mortgage, LLC.
+Their son, Nathan, is a student at the Duke University School of Medicine.

 High resolution image available for download 1

 Three-year review closure letter

 Note: Documents in Portable Document Format (PDF) require